-Central College’s Welcome Statement and Nondiscrimination Policy is designed to promote and protect safety, respect and integrity in relationships among all members of our community.
+Central College’s Welcome Statement (Nondiscrimination Policy) is designed to promote and protect safety, respect and integrity in relationships among all members of our community.
 Central College is committed to fostering inclusivity on campus and strives to create a community of students, faculty and staff who are dedicated to supporting and advancing the mission and goals of the college.
-To achieve these ends, the Central College Community establishes a safe environment for all persons, including those considered diverse by contemporary and sometimes changing standards.
+To achieve these ends, the Central College community establishes a safe environment for all persons, including those considered diverse by contemporary and sometimes changing standards.

 As a college community, we commit to a process of actualizing our mission and goals, thereby striving to achieve congruence between our daily actions and the ideals expressed in our guiding principles.
 As one of our goals, we promote skills and values essential to becoming responsible citizens in local, national and international communities.
 Further, we seek opportunities to experience and appreciate the diversity of cultures and perspectives present on campus, in the United States and the world, recognizing the necessity to relate knowledgeably and sensitively in an increasingly complex environment where diversity is to be valued.

-Inquiries about Title IX, including complaints about harassment or discrimination, may be directed to the Central College Title IX Coordinator and/or the Office for Civil Rights within the United States Department of Education.
+Inquiries about Title IX, including complaints about discriminatory harassment, sexual harassment, sexual assault, dating violence, domestic violence or stalking, may be directed to the Central College Title IX Coordinator and Equity Officer and/or the Office for Civil Rights within the United States Department of Education.